FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/key_value_format.md

 ## Requirements

-* Columns subject to Key-Value Format MUST be a serialized JSON string, consistent with the ECMA-404 definition of an object.
+* Key-Value Format columns MUST contain a serialized JSON string, consistent with the ECMA-404 definition of an object.
-* Keys MUST be unique within an object.
+* Keys in a key-value pair MUST be unique within an object.
-* Values MAY be a number, string, `true`, `false`, or `null`.
+* Values in a key-value pair MUST one of the following types: number, string, `true`, `false`, or `null`.
-  * Values MUST NOT be an object nor an array.
+* Values in a key-value pair MUST NOT be an object nor an array.

 ## Exceptions